-April is Sexual Assault Awareness Month in the US and the theme for 2019 is ‘I Ask’.
+April is Sexual Assault Awareness Month in the US and the theme for this year is ‘I Ask’.
 This year’s theme is all about consent…why it’s important to ask for someone’s consent, how to ask for consent and respecting if someone says “No”.

 What Is Consent?